Rimocide/DataMiningProject/README.md

 # DataMiningProject
-A lengthy project applying several Data Science techniqueable with a GUI once implemented.s to the Online Retail Dataset from Kaggle and providing insights.
-Interact
+A lengthy project applying several Data Science techniques to the Kaggle Online Retail Store dataset.
+Also comes with a GUI!